rmscode/binary-garden/docs/servers/windows-server/windows-laps.md

 You can verify the schema extension by opening a computer object's properties in ADUC.
 You should see a new LAPS tab.

+!!! info

+    When finished setting up LAPS, make sure to see the section on [Querying Extended Rights](#query-extended-rights).

 ### Configure GPO and Set Permissions

 1. Open Group Policy Management Console.